 All Offenses: up to a 10-day suspension and possible recommendation to the Board of Education for expulsion.
 Oregon Police Department may be notified.
 Decisions based on severity and intent of action.

 Public Display of Affection

-1st Offense: conference with student, warning, and parent contact
+1st Offense: conference with student, warning, and parent contact Further Offenses: detention, Saturday school.

 Recurring Inappropriate Behavior